 Precolonial ecotopia depicted in the Codex Azcatitlan (Bibliothèque Nationale de France)

-- "Ethnopoetics Inside Out" (forthcoming)
+- "Ethnopoetics Inside Out" (in process, forthcoming)

 - “Introduction: Remembering Mor," in Barbara Mor, The Victory of Sex And Metal (The Oliver Arts and Open Press, 2016)

 - “Scenes from an Occupation,” in The Time We Share (Actes Sud and Yale UP, 2015)